kata-containers/kata-containers/docs/install/vexxhost-installation-guide.md

 ## Create a new virtual machine with nesting support

-All regions support nested virtualization using the V2 flavors (those prefixed with v2).
-The recommended machine type for container workloads is `v2-highcpu` range.
+All regions support nested virtualization.
+The recommended machine type for container workloads is `v3-standard` range.

 ## Set up with distribution specific quick start